BrunaRihl/ZodiacPairs-Memory-Game/README.md

 ![ZodiacPairs final game lose](/assets/images/docs/lose.png)

+## Features and resources to be added in the future

+* Implement a ranking system to save the best scores of players.
+* Create an option for users to change the cards with other images related to the zodiac theme.
+* Add a level option to the game: easy, medium, and hard.

 ## Accessibility

 From the project's inception, the game website's design was planned with a focus on accessibility.
 Special attention was given to ensure there was adequate color contrast, an easily comprehensible structure, and intuitive navigation.
 Additionally, practices of semantic HTML were implemented, establishing a robust foundation for the user experience.